Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Our Online Learning Algorithm

 and the corresponding FD gradient estimator

+Unlike standard zero-order methods used in offline optimization problems, our data is generated through online interactions with the real system.
+Consequently, we must carefully tune our algorithm parameters to control the variance of $H_k$, as techniques like common random numbers can not be used to achieve variance reduction for $\hat{f}^G(\mu_{2k},p_{2k})-\hat{f}^G(\mu_{2k-1},p_{2k-1})$.

 The psuedo code of LiQUAR is given in Algorithm \ref{alg: GOLiQ-UDS}.
 To complete the design of LiQUAR algorithm, we still need to specify the hyperparameters $T_k, \eta_k, \delta_k$ for $k\geq 1$.
-We will choose these hyperparameters in Section \ref{sec: regret upper bound} to minimize the regret bound.
+We seek to optimize these hyperparameters in Section \ref{sec: regret upper bound} to achieve minimized regret bound.